 Relaxing music to listen to as you fall asleep with your intention in mind

-This is an excerpt from my digital kit the Lucid Immersion Blueprint.
+This is an excerpt from my ebook Lucid Immersion Guidebook.

 First image CC: Hotel bed jumping by Chrispitality

 All true and I find that long distance flights are great because of dissrutped routines and the fact that I am flying.
 I have had a lucid each time I take one of these flights

 Ryan Hurd says

 nice — I have had some great hypnagogic imagery at 35000 feet myself.